-Political subdivisions, institutions of higher education and state agencies can now report energy consumption and savings data online by downloading and completing the form provided.
-Completed Senate Bill 898 forms should be submitted to SECO by email or by mail no later than November 1st of each year.
+Political subdivisions, institutions of higher education and state agencies can now report energy consumption and savings data by downloading and completing the form provided.
+Completed8 forms should be submitted to SECO by email or by mail no later than November 1st of each year.
 The information submitted to SECO will be provided in an annual report to members of the legislature and to the Texas Commission on Environmental Quality, thus providing a great opportunity for a jurisdiction to gain the recognition for efforts in energy efficiency.

 Senate Bill 898 Mandates

-Each political subdivision, institute of higher education or state agency affected counties is required to:
+Each political subdivision, institutions of higher education or state agency affected counties is required to:

 - Establish a goal to reduce electric the electrical consumption by the entity by at least 5 (five) percent each year for 10 (ten) years, beginning September 1, 2011.

 - Submit a report annually to SECO regarding the entity’s progress and efforts to meet the 5% goal to reduce electrical consumption.

 A political subdivision, institutions of higher education or state agency that does not attain the goals established must provide justification in their SB 898 report to SECO that the entity has already implemented all cost-effective measures.
 (Cost effectiveness of an Energy Conservation Measure is defined as having a 20 year (or less) return on investment).